Dear Father | At the crucifixion, Jesus unites with those who feel God is absent from their lives

-Father Mayo is pastor of Holy Rosary Parish in Warrenton.
+Father Mayo is associate pastor of St. Elizabeth Ann Seton Parish in St. Charles.

 - DEAR FATHER | Married love is a reflection of Christ's love